 Fleet Vehicle Policy

 Carleton College maintains a fleet of shared vehicles that are available for use by pre-qualified drivers of the College conducting official Carleton College business.
-The fleet consists of four Toyota Hybrid Priuses, ten minivans, and one cargo van.
+The fleet consists of five Hybrid compact sedans, seven minivans, and one cargo van.
 Carleton College does not own vehicles that are equipped to carry more than seven persons.
-Vehicles that accommodate up to 12 persons may be used but they must be procured from an outside rental vendor.
+Vehicles that accommodate up to 12 people may be used for academic programs but they must be procured from an outside rental vendor and drivers must complete the on-line training program provided through Carleton's Risk Manager.
 Smoking is prohibited in Carleton College fleet vehicles.
 Pets are not allowed in College vehicles unless they are properly kenneled and restrained.

 - The driver of a College vehicle is responsible for the vehicle and its occupants.
 The driver should be familiar with the principles of safe and lawful operation of a motor vehicle and must obey all traffic laws.
 Failure to assume proper responsibility (safe and lawful operation) for the vehicle and its occupants will result in loss of driving privileges.